NHQ/dsp-interface/README.md

 **Generic DSP Interface**

-Require this generic HTML5 / Touch compatible web socket interface.
+Require this generic, real-time, socketed HTML5 / Touch compatible web socket interface.
 It returns two arrays, which valaues you can change in your browser.

 ![pretty generic!](http://i.imgur.com/ix99W.jpg)

-**POSTED:** This is a slow, string transporting, pseudo midi signal.
-The GUI is a clumsy, DOM based implementation with non-continunous values.
-And I traded multi-touch + non working range sliders for single touch capable sliders that actually work!
-So it works on the ipad.
+**POSTED:** This is a string transporting, float parsing, pseudo midi signal!
+The GUI is a clumsy, DOM based implementation with non-continunous values!
+And I traded multi-touch non working range sliders for single touch capable sliders that actually work... so it works on the ipad.

-Future version will sweet tho: binary transprt, real midi, canvas face, continuous value ranges.
+Future version will be nice tho: binary transport, real midi, canvas face, continuous value ranges.

 The interface has 10 range sliders, and 8 corresponding exponents buttons.